Universal Pictures: MCA takes over

-Matsushita, Seagram, Vivendi and NBCUniversal
+Matsushita and Seagram

 Anxious to expand the company's broadcast and cable presence, longtime MCA head Lew Wasserman sought a rich partner.
 He located Japanese electronics manufacturer Matsushita Electric (now known as Panasonic), which agreed to acquire MCA for $6.6 billion in 1990.

+On December 9, 1996, the new owners dropped the MCA name; the company became Universal Studios Inc. and MCA's music division, MCA Music Entertainment Group, was renamed Universal Music Group.
+MCA Records continued to live on as a label within the Universal Music Group.
+The following year, G. P. Putnam's Sons was sold to the Penguin Group subsidiary of Pearson PLC.

 Matsushita provided a cash infusion, but the clash of cultures was too great to overcome, and five years later, Matsushita sold an 80% stake in MCA/Universal to Canadian drinks distributor Seagram for $5.7 billion.
 Seagram sold off its stake in DuPont to fund this expansion into the entertainment industry.
-Hoping to build an entertainment empire around Universal, Seagram bought PolyGram in 1999 and other entertainment properties, but the fluctuating profits characteristic of Hollywood were no substitute for the reliable income stream gained from the previously held shares in DuPont.
+Hoping to build an entertainment empire around Universal, Seagram bought PolyGram from Philips in 1999 and other entertainment properties, but the fluctuating profits characteristic of Hollywood were no substitute for the reliable income stream gained from the previously held shares in DuPont.

+Extensions and NBCUniversal/Comcast era

-To raise money, Seagram head Edgar Bronfman Jr. sold Universal's television holdings, including cable network USA, to Barry Diller (these same properties would be bought back later at greatly inflated prices).
-In June 2000, Seagram was sold to French water utility and media company Vivendi, which owned StudioCanal; the conglomerate then became known as Vivendi Universal.
-Afterward, Universal Pictures acquired the United States distribution rights of several of StudioCanal's films, such as David Lynch's Mulholland Drive (2001) and Brotherhood of the Wolf (2001) which became the second-highest-grossing French language film in the United States since 1980.
+Afterward, Universal Pictures acquired the United States distribution rights of several of StudioCanal's films, such as David Lynch's Mulholland Drive (2001) and Brotherhood of the Wolf (2001) which became the sixth-highest-grossing French-language film of all time in the United States.
 Universal Pictures and StudioCanal also co-produced several films, such as Love Actually (2003); a $40 million-budgeted film that eventually grossed $246 million worldwide.
 In late 2000, the New York Film Academy was permitted to use the Universal Studios backlot for student film projects in an unofficial partnership.

-Burdened with debt, in 2004, Vivendi Universal sold 80% of Vivendi Universal Entertainment (including the studio and theme parks) to General Electric (GE), parent of NBC.
-The resulting company was named NBCUniversal, while Universal Studios Inc. remained the name of the production subsidiary.
-After that deal, GE owned 80% of NBC Universal; Vivendi held the remaining 20%, with an option to sell its share in 2006.

 In late 2005, Viacom's Paramount Pictures acquired DreamWorks SKG after acquisition talks between GE and DreamWorks stalled.
 Universal's long-time chairperson, Stacey Snider, left the company in early 2006 to head up DreamWorks.
-Snider was replaced by then-Vice Chairman Marc Shmuger and Focus Features head David Linde.
+Snider was replaced by then-Vice chairman Marc Shmuger and Focus Features head David Linde.
 On October 5, 2009, Marc Shmuger and David Linde were ousted, and their co-chairperson jobs were consolidated under former president of worldwide marketing and distribution Adam Fogelson, becoming the single chairperson.
 Donna Langley was also upped to co-chairperson.
 In 2009, Stephanie Sperber founded Universal Partnerships & Licensing within Universal to license consumer products for Universal.

-GE purchased Vivendi's share in NBCUniversal in 2011.